 You must pay attention to your environment.
 The data given from Nearby Explorer are suggestions, not absolute facts.
-The present conditions and immediate environment must always take precedence over NE's suggestions.
+The present conditions and immediate environment must always take precedence over Nearby's suggestions.

-There is a TV commercial where the driver of an automobile crashes into a wall after his GPS says, "Turn Right" only to be followed by "in one hundred yards."
-While the commercial might seem comical, paying attention to your environment is a serious matter.
+There is a TV commercial where the driver of an automobile crashes into a wall after his GPS says, "Turn right" only after a pause to be followed by "in one hundred yards."
+While the commercial may seem comical, paying attention to your environment is a serious matter.

-Nearby Explorer requires (1) a device running Android 2.2 or later, (2) a device with a GPS chip or the ability to connect to an external GPS receiver, and (3) at least 3 GB of free space on the device's SD card for map storage.
+Nearby Explorer requires (1) a device running Android 4.1 or later, (2) a device with a GPS chip or the ability to connect to an external GPS receiver, and (3) at least 4 GB of free space on the device's memory or external SD card for map storage.

-The steps in this manual refer to devices that let you navigate through lists and options by using arrow keys.
+The steps in this manual refer to devices by which you navigate through lists and options using arrow keys.
 If your device does not have arrow keys, use the normal procedures for touching appropriate list items or scrolling through the list.

 Nearby Explorer requires the GPS chip to be turned on.
 Turn the GPS chip off only if you never or rarely use any GPS services.
 When not in use, its power consumption is minimal.